hu-po/o/README.md

 - TTS: tts-1
 - STT: whisper-1

+The robot runs a sense-plan-act loop where the observation (VLM and STT) is used by the LLM to determine what actions to take (moving, talking, performing a greet, etc).
 I open sourced (MIT) the code here: https://github.com/hu-po/o

 Thanks for watching let me know what you think, I plan on working on this little buddy more in the future.